Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 Asset Mix

-1. The Finance and Investment Committee will ensure that the total asset mix for the Fund is maintained within accepted ranges of variance of the board’s policy asset mix, as described below in accordance with Directive 34-205.05 Investment Portfolio Rebalancing Guidelines.
+1. The Finance and Investment Committee will ensure that the total asset mix for the Fund is maintained within accepted ranges of variance of the board of directors’ policy asset mix, as described below in accordance with Directive 34-205.05 Investment Portfolio Rebalancing Guidelines.

 Asset Class Min.
 Max.